OGGM/oggm-standard-projections-csv-files/README.md

 Here you can find the glacier volume and area evolution, aggregated globally and for every RGI region separately.

 At the moment, there are only projections available using OGGM v1.6.1 (folder: [1.6.1/](1.6.1/])) with the preprocessed glacier directory version 2023.3.
-These projections include the [dynamical spinup](https://docs.oggm.org/en/latest/dynamic-spinup.html), the [new per-glacier geodetic calibration method](https://docs.oggm.org/en/latest/mass-balance-monthly.html), use the W5E5v2.0 climate dataset [(Lange and others, 2021)](https://doi.org/10.48364/ISIMIP.342217) for calibration and a border of 160.
+These projections use elevation-band flowlines, include the [dynamical spinup](https://docs.oggm.org/en/latest/dynamic-spinup.html), the [new per-glacier geodetic calibration method](https://docs.oggm.org/en/latest/mass-balance-monthly.html), use the W5E5v2.0 climate dataset [(Lange and others, 2021)](https://doi.org/10.48364/ISIMIP.342217) for calibration and a border of 160.

 |![Figure 1](notebooks/global_glacier_volume_until2100_common_running_2100.png)|
 |:--:|